deresegetachew/quote-copilot/CODING_GUIDELINES.md

  ### `infrastructure/`
  - Implements interfaces from domain (e.g. `EmailRepository`)
- - Uses external services like Gmail API, Mongo, Redis, etc.
+ - Uses external services like Gmail API, MongoDB, Redis, etc.
+ - Includes subfolders like `database/` for schemas and repositories

  ### `presenters/`
  - Adapts incoming inputs (HTTP, polling, CLI) to application use cases
  - Responsible for translating raw messages into structured objects

+ ### `adapters/`
+ - Contains implementations of `ports` defined in the `application` layer.
+ - Examples include:
+   - `EmailRepositoryAdapter`: Implements the `EmailRepository` port.
+   - `GmailAdapter`: Integrates with Gmail API.

+ ### `ports/`
+ - Defines interfaces for dependencies used by the `application` layer.
+ - Examples include:
+   - `EmailRepository`: Interface for email persistence.
+   - `NotificationService`: Interface for sending notifications.
+ - These interfaces are implemented by adapters in the `infrastructure` layer.

  ---